 Climate change is one of the most pressing health issues of our time and has long been on the agenda at the World Health Summit.
-Climate change and health will again be a central topic in the 2020 program.

 The World Health Summit is based on the idea that bringing the right people together from around the world accelerates progress.
 We believe that in-person encounters lead to new partnerships and strategic collaborations.
 We have a responsibility to act sustainably and are constantly seeking ways to minimize our carbon impact, while still facilitating fruitful discussions and future-oriented solutions for global health.